 - 2. The proposed project area is an unincorporated community; - 3.
-The proposed project area is more than 10 miles from the nearest hospital; - 4.
-The proposed project area is more than 10 miles from the nearest state or federal highway; and/or - 5.
-Theproposed project area is located in a rural census block, as defined by the U.S. Census Bureau.
+The proposed project area is more than 10 miles from the nearest hospital; and/or - 4.
+The proposed project area is more than 10 miles from the nearest state or federal highway.